 One Big Beautiful Bill Act

-What You Need to Know About the One Big Beautiful Bill Act in 2026
+What You Need to Know About the One Big Beautiful Bill Act

 On July 4, 2025, the President signed the new 2025 Tax Bill, known as the One Big Beautiful Bill Act or OBBB.
 There are tons of rumors going around about what changes and what doesn’t, but here is the correct information that will affect you and most Americans.